Travel & Safety plan

 - Warm, Dry, Fed

-Share this travel & safety document to above emergency contacts and perhaps other interested friends.
+Share this travel & safety document to above emergency contacts.

 In the event of an accident

 Life threatening situation – ﬁrst aid – buddy rescue – alarm – contact the next of kin – incident description.

 |WHO –||the name of the person calling in the alarm.|

 |WHERE –||the place of the accident, long & lat.|

 |INFO –||important with accurate and thought through information about the accident

 and health status as well about any other relief efforts that may be available.

 An inventory of what the guide(s) has in their first aid kit.